sirschrockalot/ai-crm/docs/ui-architecture.md

 - Utils: `camelCase.ts` (e.g., `formatHelpers.ts`)

 **Project-Specific Patterns:**
-- Use Chakra UI components consistently
+- Use TailwindCSS utility classes consistently
-- Implement error boundaries for all modules
+- Implement error boundaries for all features
 - Use React Query for API state management
 - Follow the established folder structure
-- Use the shared design system components
+- Use the shared UI components from the design system
 - Implement proper loading and error states
 - Use TypeScript for all new code
 - Write tests for all components and utilities
+- Use Headless UI for accessible component primitives
+- Follow the established color palette and typography

 ---